Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

    "Development Tools", "Development Libraries", libGLU-devel, before installing QT Creator
 2. Download installer for QT Creator from https://www.qt.io/download/
-3. On Windows OS, select the option for MinGW 32 bit compiler
+3. On Windows OS, select the option for MinGW 32-bit compiler
 4. Open the QT project file "ClientControl.pro" with QT Creator
 5. Build the QT project
 6. On Windows OS, ws2_32.lib path might need to be adjusted in the project